Top 5 health benefits of chestnuts

 3. High in fibre

-Chestnuts are a great source of fibre, which supports digestive function.
-The fibre also acts as a prebiotic, fuelling the gut bacteria and in turn helping maintain a healthy gut and gut environment.
+Chestnuts are a useful source of fibre, which supports digestive function.
+The fibre also acts as a prebiotic, fuelling the bacteria that live in the gut and in turn helping maintain a healthy gut environment.

 4. May improve blood sugar management

 Although chestnuts provide more carbohydrates than other nuts, the additional fibre they contain helps regulate its release.
-The antioxidants chestnuts contain, like gallic and ellagic acid, appear to improve our cells' response to insulin, which makes overall blood sugar control more effective.
+In addition to this the protective antioxidants gallic and ellagic acid, appear to improve our cells' response to the blood-sugar hormone, insulin, which makes overall blood sugar control more effective.

 5. May help weight management

-High in fibre, chestnuts may help curb your appetite in comparison with other nuts.
-They are also lower in fat and calories.
-Furthermore, promising animal studies suggest the addition of chestnut to the diet may reduce the accumulation of belly fat.
+High in fibre, chestnuts may help curb your appetite, an extra bonus is that they are lower in fat and calories than other nuts.
+Animal studies suggest the addition of chestnut to the diet may reduce the accumulation of belly fat.
+However, although the evidence looks promising, further research is needed to fully understand the implications for weight management.

 Are chestnuts safe for everyone?